Okay, so I’m a total fraud.

 Thoroughly depressed, I sit and eat all the complimentary biscuits.

 I know what I must do.
 It’s my duty – but more than that, it’s a penance.
-Because…because I cheated.
+Because…oh god, because I cheated.

 You won’t find the village of Twice Brewed on a map.